Meharry Medical College: Presidents

 From 1950 to 1952 a committee guided the institution instead of a president.
 In 1952, Meharry welcomed its first African-American president, Dr. Harold D. West.
 West made numerous changes, made possible by his successful $20 million fund drive.
-He added a new wing to Hubbard Hospital, eliminated the nursing and the dental technology programs, and purchased land adjacent to the campus for expansion.
+He added a new wing to Hubbard Hospital, eliminated the nursing and the dental technology programs to concentrate Meharry Medical College's efforts on its primary strengths in medicine and dentistry, and purchased land adjacent to the campus for expansion.

-Research
+Research and Innovation

-Meharry Medical College spent $96 million on research during fiscal years between 2013 and 2017.
-The school has a Graduate Studies and Research department.